faskai/amethyst/README.md

 ### Who is Amethyst For
 Amethyst is for 2 user groups:
-* **Consumers** – Amethyst Casual Language (ACL) is free-flowing chat with no grammar rules or syntax.
-It's meant for non-tech casual users to easily build powerful AI agents and apps to automate homes, tasks, etc. You'll use a simple editor app that works on all devices.
+* **Consumers** – You can casually chat with AI to build Amethyst apps.
+No grammar rules or syntax needed.
+It's meant for non-tech casual users to easily build powerful AI agents and apps to automate homes, tasks, etc. You'll use a simple editor+chat app that works on all devices.
-* **Developers** – Amethyst Formal Language (AFL) is structured, precise and scalable, but still is dead-simple and reads like natural English.
+* **Developers** – You'll write Amethyst Language directly, which is structured, precise and scalable, but still is dead-simple and reads like natural English.
 It's meant for non-tech enterprise users.
 You can use an IDE and tools for managing Amethyst applications globally at scale.

-Both ACL and AFL supports debugging with breakpoints, uses abstractions and composability.
-The IDE will convert ACL to AFL.
+Amethyst supports debugging with breakpoints, uses abstractions and composability.

 ### Why Amethyst
 Current multi-agent frameworks are great but still too complex.